cad106uk/cyberhive_test/README.md

 setup *serve* to have passwordless login using ssh.
 By putting public sshkeys in the authorized)keys file

-Create a user called *client* on the serve machine (87.254.4.245 coding_test_2_1) setup *serve* to have passwordless login using ssh.
-By putting public sshkeys in the authorized)keys file
+Create a user called *client* on the serve machine (87.254.4.245 coding_test_2_1) setup *client* to have passwordless login using ssh.
+By putting public sshkeys in the authorized)keys file Secure connection using ssh from the client machine to the sever machine.
+`ssh -L 8080:127.0.0.1:6969 serve@87.254.5.232 -N -f`
+Have the public key on client authorized on the server Have the client code only use the `localost:8080` address and not connect to the remote server directly

 # Codebase #